mariaonoeva/stat-repo/script.md

 e1_df_relevel1 <- e1_df_relevel %>%
   mutate(verb = fct_relevel(verb,"V1 li", "V2"))
 ```

-On the x axis, there are contexts, on the y axis – proportions of
-ratings.
-The darkness of the bars indicates naturalness (dark means more
-natural).
-The black line that strikes through the plots is median.

 I have commented out some lines for the plot but they are mostly
 cosmetics that change size of text, etc. These might be useful for